Skip to content Skip to footer

 Doors, Windows, and Customizations

 A container garage will likely need some customization to really make it your own.
-Roll up doors are a common choice for the main garage door as they’re tough and space saving.
-Access doors can be added to create personal entry points as well.
-Windows can provide natural light and additional ventilation.
-Of course there’s a lot you can do on the interior, too, with electrical, shelving, workbenches, etc.
+Roll-up doors are a common choice for the main garage door as they’re tough and space-saving.
+Access doors can be added to create personal entry points.
+Windows can provide some natural light and more ventilation.
+Of course, there’s a lot you can do on the interior, too, with electrical, shelving, workbenches, etc.

 Turn Key Process: From Idea to Reality